joshcomley/Overengineer/_posts/2015-12-19-Using-OpenIddict-to-easily-add-token-authentication-to-your-.NET-web-apps.markdown

     {
         x.ForwardedOptions = ForwardedHeaders.All;
     });

+This middleware retrieves the transport security protocol from the proxy headers and restores the real scheme.

+For instance, if you are using IIS and Kestrel, the communication between the two is made without SSL, so the connection is reported as HTTP-only.
 **EndEdit: 19/01/2016**

 We will make this first, so as promised, fire up Visual Studio and click `File -> New project` and choose `ASP.NET Web Application`: